 Building your career during a period of economic recovery requires initiative and creativity.
 I recently had the opportunity to speak with Taneishia Fields, an Experian sales leader, about her career and the importance of taking the lead in building her success.
 She highlighted three key areas of focus that were critical to her career development: understanding critical business drivers, focusing on key leadership priorities and increasing her visibility.

 Taneishia Fields’ educational achievements and college internships laid the foundation for early career success.
 She was recruited by IBM to join their Atlanta team immediately after graduating from college to sell infrastructure services – optimizing servers, storage, and data centers.

-Over the course of ten years, Taneishia was promoted, relocated to Chicago, and expanded the complexity of her skillset through selling cloud and software solutions which enabled her to sell into larger accounts.
+Over the course of ten years, Taneishiawas promoted, relocated to Chicago, and expanded the complexity of her solutions with cloud and networking services which enabled her to sell into larger accounts.
 While selling into these larger accounts, Taneishia discovered her sales superpowers – she realized she excelled at solving problems and connecting with clients.

 Smooth Transition to Financial Services